evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 You can choose two seat types for the second row in the Volkswagen ID.
 Buzz Pro LWB.

 The standard option is a three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available:
+Additional functionalities include:

 The second option is two captain chairs.
-In addition, the following functionalities are available:
+Additional functionalities include:

 - [Heating](../../../../technology/seats/adjustment/#heating)